hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/hopper_hardware.rst

 Direct login is possible to the login node.

 - From outside the VSC network: use the external interface name.
-Note that from outside of Belgium, a :ref:`VPN connection <VPN>` to the UAntwerp network is required.
+Note that from outside of Belgium, a :ref:`VPN connection <vpn>` to the UAntwerp network is required.
 - From inside the VSC network (e.g., another VSC cluster): use the internal interface name.